Firefighters douse a building destroyed in the initial rioting in Tottenham, North London

 In an interview about the planned protests, Lerner outlined his goals: “How do we bring down the stock market?
 How do we bring down their bonuses?
 How do we interfere with their ability to, to be rich?”

 Forecast for American cities: Confrontation, intimidation?

-Earlier this month, WND reported that a slew of extremist organizations, some tied to Obama, are preparing protests to coincide with major NATO and G-8 summits in Chicago next May.
+Last month, WND reported that a slew of extremist organizations, some tied to Obama, are preparing protests to coincide with major NATO and G-8 summits in Chicago next May.